mendix/docs/content/releasenotes/developer-portal/index.md

 ### June 1st, 2021

-* We are deprecating part of the options to create an app project based on an app template.
-As of Sunday 20 June you will no longer be able to create app projects through the [public API](/apidocs-mxsdk/apidocs/projects-api) or the [Developer Portal](/developerportal/index#navigation) using app templates created in a Mendix version older than 7.23.14.
-Please update your templates to the LTS version of 7 or younger before creating app projects based on those templates.
+* We are deprecating part of the options to create an app based on an app template.
+As of June 20th, 2021, you can no longer create apps through the [Projects API](/apidocs-mxsdk/apidocs/projects-api) or the [Developer Portal](/developerportal/index#navigation) using app templates created in Desktop Modeler version [7.23.14](/releasenotes/studio-pro/7.23#72314) or below.
+Please update your templates to [7.23.15](/releasenotes/studio-pro/7.23#72315) or above before creating apps based on those templates.

 ### May 17th, 2021